tonychyan/kid_activity/output/activities.md

 **Location:** Acton Academy West Austin, Austin, TX, 78746

-**Description:** The Acton Children’s Business Fair at Acton Academy West Austin is a one-of-a-kind event where young entrepreneurs showcase their creativity and business savvy in a festival-style setting.
+**Description:** The Acton Children's's Business Fair at Acton Academy West Austin is a one-of-a-kind event where young entrepreneurs showcase their creativity and business savvy in a festival-style setting.
 Families can browse a variety of goods and services, supporting the next generation of innovators.

 **Additional Details:** Age: elementary to high school.
 Cost: FREE.
 Registration: Get more info here.